The Evening Star

-The Evening Star is a 1996 American comedy-drama film.
+The Evening Star is a 1996 American comedy drama film directed by Robert Harling, adapted from the 1992 novel by Larry McMurtry.
 It is a sequel to the Academy Award-winning 1983 film Terms of Endearment starring Shirley MacLaine, who reprises the role of Aurora Greenway, for which she won an Oscar in the original film.
-Based on the 1992 novel by Larry McMurtry, the screenplay is by Robert Harling, who also served as director.

-The story takes place about thirteen years after the original, following the characters from 1988 to 1993.
-It focuses on Aurora's relationship with her three grandchildren, her late daughter Emma's best friend Patsy and her longtime housekeeper Rosie.
-Along the way Aurora enters into a relationship with a younger man, while watching the world around her change as old friends pass on and her grandchildren make lives of their own.
+Taking place about thirteen years after the original, following the characters from 1988 to 1993, the plot focuses on Aurora's relationship with her three grandchildren, her late daughter Emma's best friend Patsy and her longtime housekeeper Rosie.
+Along the way, Aurora enters into a relationship with a younger man, while watching the world around her change as old friends pass on and her grandchildren make lives of their own.

-Miranda Richardson co-stars as a Houston divorcee and Aurora's rival, Patsy Carpenter.
-Juliette Lewis plays Aurora's rebellious granddaughter, Melanie Horton, with Marion Ross as Aurora's housekeeper (Golden Globe nominated in the Best Supporting Actress category) and Bill Paxton as Aurora's mental health counselor and lover.
-The movie was Ben Johnson's last, in a career that spanned over 60 years.
-The film is dedicated to him.
-Jack Nicholson returns in an extended cameo appearance, playing the role he played in Terms of Endearment, retired astronaut Garrett Breedlove.
+Miranda Richardson co-stars alongside Juliette Lewis, Marion Ross, Bill Paxton, and Ben Johnson in his final film role before his death; the film is dedicated to him.
+Jack Nicholson returns in an extended cameo appearance, reprising his role from Terms of Endearment.

 Unlike its predecessor, The Evening Star received negative reviews from critics and was a box office bomb.